newghost/websvr/README.md

     webSvr.engine(require("doT").compile);
     webSvr.engine(require("jade").compile);

-You can define some default properties in model, for example header/footer, this parameters will be overridden if they have the same name in your custom model.
+You can define some default properties in model, for example header/footer, this parameters will be overridden if they have the same key in your custom model.

     webSvr.model({
-        title   : "New Page"
+        title   : "WebSvr Page"
-      , username: "kris"
+      , username: "WebSvr"
-      , header  : require("fs").readFileSync("web/header.xml")
     });

-And more, you can use template and render it by using websvr.render(tmplPath, model, callback), tmplPath relative to webSvr.home;
+You can use template and render it by using websvr.render(tmplPath, model, callback), tmplPath relative to webSvr.home;

     //pre-defined model
     var model = {};